 A good incident response process involves a team.
 Bring any key players into FireHydrant to help manage incidents.
 Remember, anyone can declare an incident from Slack--without being a FireHydrant user--but to have access to all other actions in Slack, you must be a FireHydrant user.
 Invite on-call engineers, SREs, DevOps teams, and anyone else close to the incident management process.
 Learn more about building teams.

-4. Configure additional integrations
+4. Configure basic integrations

 5. Add your Infrastructure properties to FireHydrant

 In FireHydrant, when we refer to "Infrastructure," we're referring to your Services, Functionalities, and Environments.
 By adding these pieces of infrastructure to FireHydrant, you can automatically assign incidents to a team based on the Infrastructure that's impacted, set incident severity based on Infrastructure, and much more.
 You can import your infrastructure from PagerDuty or Opsgenie, using our API or our Terraform provider.
 Learn more about infrastructure management.

 Teams help you get the right people involved in an incident quickly.
 Depending on the type of incident, you may want to assign a specific team.
 You can automatically assign teams based on impacted infrastructure, or you can dynamically assign teams based on the current on-call schedules from your alerting provider.
 Learn more about teams.

 FireDrills are a great way to practice your incident response process.
 We recommend running FireDrills often to make sure you have everything in place for your incident response process to go smoothly.
 Before running your first FireDrill, make sure you've configured some of the more critical pieces of FireHydrant.
 Learn more about preparing for FireDrills.